Artist Subsidy Program

-The Artist Subsidy Program is designed to subsidize fabrication services for New York City–based artists facing financial barriers in realizing their projects.
 We recognize that these barriers often stem from systems of oppression—including racism, sexism, homophobia, transphobia, ableism, and economic inequality—which create significant obstacles for artists in accessing and participating in the arts.
 To address these challenges, we aim to prioritize low-income artists with other marginalized identities, specifically Black, Indigenous, artists of color, LGBTQIA+, disabled, and refugee artists.

-meet the 2025 recipients
+Meet the 2025 Recipients

 Shay Salehi is an artist currently living and working in New York City.
 Anchored by a passion against animal exploitation, Shay’s interdisciplinary practice is a meditation on the complexities of the human to non-human relationship.
 Her research is an investigation of the framework that enforces human superiority and the ownership and capitalization of non-human bodies.
 By untangling the history of ownership, dominance and domestication her practice provides the opportunity toward alternative futures that incorporate interspecies solidarity.